pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-class.md

 + Select name of "setOfficeAreaCode"

-#|en| Now we should change the methods, which used the moved field so that they access it through a <code>TelephoneNumber</code> object.
+#|en| Now we should change the methods, which used the moved field so that they access it through a `TelephoneNumber` object.

 Select body of "getOfficeAreaCode"